okta/okta-sdk-dotnet/docs/CustomizationApi.md

 Retrieve a Theme

-Fetches a theme for a brand
+Retrieves a theme for a brand

 ### Example
 ```csharp